bgamari/ghc-wiki-import/commentary/compiler/code-gen/overview.md

-The top-most entry point to the codegen is located in [compiler/main/HscMain.hs](/trac/ghc/browser/ghc/compiler/main/HscMain.hs) in the `tryNewCodegen` function.
+The top-most entry point to the codegen is located in [compiler/main/HscMain.hs](/trac/ghc/browser/ghc/compiler/main/HscMain.hs) in the `doCodeGen` function.
 Code generation is done in two stages:

 1. Convert STG to Cmm with implicit stack, and native Cmm calls.
 This whole stage lives in [compiler/codeGen](/trac/ghc/browser/ghc/compiler/codeGen) directory with the entry point being `codeGen` function in [compiler/codeGen/StgCmm.hs](/trac/ghc/browser/ghc/compiler/codeGen/StgCmm.hs) module.
 1. Optimise the Cmm, and CPS-convert it to have an explicit stack, and no native calls.
 This lives in [compiler/cmm](/trac/ghc/browser/ghc/compiler/cmm) directory with the `cmmPipeline` function from [compiler/cmm/CmmPipeline.hs](/trac/ghc/browser/ghc/compiler/cmm/CmmPipeline.hs) module being the entry point.

 The CPS-converted Cmm is fed to one of the backends.
-This is done by `codeOutput` function ([compiler/main/CodeOutput.hs](/trac/ghc/browser/ghc/compiler/main/CodeOutput.hs)) called from `hscGenHardCode` after returning from `tryNewCodegen`.
+This is done by `codeOutput` function ([compiler/main/CodeOutput.hs](/trac/ghc/browser/ghc/compiler/main/CodeOutput.hs)) called from `hscGenHardCode` after returning from `doCodeGen`.

 ## First stage: STG to Cmm conversion